Boro23-wq/leetcode-coding-problems/First-Missing-Positive.md

      while (index < numsLength){

+         //STEP 1: check for edge cases
          const currentNumber = nums[index]
          const targetIndex = nums[index] - 1

-         //check for edge cases
-         //check if the number is greater than the length or if the number is a non negative number or if the number is zero if(currentNumber > numsLength || currentNumber <= 0){
+         //we don't care about the negative numbers and the numbers that are greater than the length of the array itself if(currentNumber > numsLength || currentNumber <= 0){
              index++
              continue
          }

+         //STEP: 2
          //check if the number is in its target position
          //if it is continue or if it is not than swap or rearrange the numbers
          //and bring into its original position